WayneJz/COMP9414-18S1/README.md

 1. **Assignment 1** : Logical Queries, Manipulation of Lists and Trees.
 Mark:12/12.
 2. **Assignment 2** : Prolog Tests of Path Search Methods (Efficiency and optimum), Heuristic Algorithm, Maze Search, Distance Calculation .
 Mark:10/10.
-3. **Assignment 3** : Prolog Project with using complex list Manipulation and logic.
+3. **Assignment 3** : Prolog Project with using complex list manipulation and logic.
 Mark:17.2/18.

 ### Disclaimer

 1. No responsibility will be taken if some mistakes influence your mark.
 It is better to check before referencing.
-2. No responsibility will be taken if copying codes results in detected plagiarism
+2. No responsibility will be taken if copying codes results in detected plagiarism.